 The Associate of Science in Business Degree is designed for students who wish to complete the first two years of a business-related bachelor's degree and then transfer to a four-year college or university.
 This degree program includes both general education courses and core business courses.
-The Associate of Science in Business Degree requires successful completion of 64 credit hours with a minimum grade point average of 2.0 and a "C" or above in EN 12003 English Composition I, EN 12013 English Composition II, and the degree math requirement
+The Associate of Science in Business Degree requires successful completion of 64 credit hours with a minimum grade point average of 2.0 and a "C" or above in EN 12003 English Composition I, EN 12013 English Composition II, MA 14043 College Algebra and MA 24073 Business Calculus.